Nanping Fujian, China Travel Guide

 Look for these distinct culinary offerings in local eateries.

-Enjoy a having a meal with a natural, picturesque backdrop.
+Enjoy a meal with a natural, picturesque backdrop.

-An outdoor evening performance demonstrating the history and culture of Wuyi tea having striking stage design and natural backdrop.
+An outdoor evening performance demonstrating the history and culture of Wuyi tea with impressive stage design and natural backdrop.

 Occasionally appear during local festivals or special events.
 Inquire locally about current schedules.